sarvesh-astrophile/astro-learn/README.md

 ## 🚀 Deployment to Vercel

-This project is configured for seamless deployment to Vercel.
-The `vercel.json` file contains all necessary configurations for SSR deployment.
+This project is configured for seamless deployment to Vercel with automatic framework detection.

 ### Steps to Deploy: